-Disability pension: A loss of 2/3 of earning capacity and registered with the National Social Security Fund for at least 5 years with 6 months of insurance coverage in the 12 months before the onset of disability.
-There is no minimum qualifying period for a nonoccupational accident.
-Must be in insured employment at the time of the accident.
+Disability pension: The insured must be assessed with a loss of at least 2/3 of earning capacity, have been registered with the National Social Security Fund for at least 5 years, and have at least 6 months of coverage in the 12 months before the disability began.
+The disability must be the result of an accident.

-Pensions are payable abroad only if there is a reciprocal agreement.
+The pension is payable abroad only if there is a reciprocal agreement.

-Survivor pension: The deceased met the qualifying conditions for the old-age pension or disability pension, was a pensioner at the time of death, or had 180 months of insurance coverage.
+Survivor pension: The deceased met the qualifying conditions for the old-age pension or disability pension, was a pensioner at the time of death, or had at least 180 months of coverage.

-Eligible survivors are a widow aged 50 or older or disabled (a dependent disabled widower) who was married to the deceased at least a year before the insured's date of death and orphans younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
+Eligible survivors are a widow or a dependent disabled widower who was married to the deceased at least a year before the insured's date of death and orphans younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).

-Pensions are payable abroad only if there is a reciprocal agreement.
+The pension is payable abroad only if there is a reciprocal agreement.

-Survivor settlement: The deceased did not meet the qualifying conditions for a disability pension and had fewer than 180 months of insurance coverage.
+Survivor settlement: The deceased did not meet the qualifying conditions for a disability pension and had fewer than 180 months of coverage.